 Residential programs allow nursing staff to provide ongoing care while mental health staff members offer counseling in group and individual settings.6

 There are 3 levels of outpatient treatment, depending on your need:

 - Partial hospitalization (PHP).
-This is the most intensive program, where you will attend about 6 hours of treatment daily, 5 days a week.
+PHP is the most involved outpatient program, where you will attend about 6 hours of treatment daily, 5 days a week.

 - Intensive outpatient program (IOP).
 IOP is less intensive; you’ll attend sessions for 3 hours daily, 3 times a week.3